Mona Charen

+Mona Charen Parker (née Charen /ˈʃɛərən/ SHAIR-ən; born February 25, 1957) is an American conservative columnist, journalist, and political commentator.
+She has written four books.

 Early life and education

 Charen was born in New York City and raised in Livingston, New Jersey, where she went to school with fellow journalist Ruth Marcus, starting "in fourth grade."
 She is Jewish.
-She received her B.A. degree with honors from Barnard College of Columbia University in 1979 and a J.D. degree from George Washington University Law School in 1984.
+She received her B.A. degree with honors from Barnard College in 1979 and a J.D. degree from George Washington University Law School in 1984.

 Career

 Charen wrote for National Review magazine, where she was an editorial assistant starting in 1979.
 Later she joined the staff of First Lady Nancy Reagan as a speechwriter.
 She then worked on President Ronald Reagan's staff, in the White House Office of Public Liaison and in the Office of Communications.

 Charen served as Jack Kemp's speechwriter in his unsuccessful 1988 presidential bid.
 She launched her syndicated column in 1987.
 It is syndicated by Creators Syndicate and has been featured in more than 200 papers, including the Boston Globe, Baltimore Sun, St. Louis Post-Dispatch, Atlanta Journal-Constitution, and Washington Times.

 Charen was a regular weekly commentator on CNN's The Capital Gang, which appeared on Saturdays.
 Following an on-air heated exchange with fellow panelist Al Hunt, the two of them did not appear on the same panel for several weeks.
-Charen switched to Capital Gang Sunday when that program was launched, appearing until the program was canceled.
+Charen switched to Capital Gang Sunday when that program was launched, appearing until the program was cancelled.

-Her columns have also appeared online at National Review Online, TownHall.com, and the e-zine Jewish World Review.

 In 2010, Charen won the Eric Breindel Journalism Award.
-Currently, she appears regularly on John Batchelor's radio show.

 In June 2014, she became a senior fellow at the Ethics and Public Policy Center.